Joel T. Daves III: Early life, education, and career

 Joel T. Daves III was born in Atlanta, Georgia, on July 14, 1928.
 In 1938, when Daves was 10, he and his family moved to West Palm Beach, Florida.
 As a boy, he was involved with the Boy Scouts of America, earning the rank of Eagle Scout.
 Daves worked a paper route and eventually became a car dealer.
 He also played football at Palm Beach High School and the University of the South.
 Daves studied law, earning a bachelor's degree at the University of the South and a J.D. at the University of Florida's Fredric G. Levin College of Law.
 After that, he served in the United States Marine Corps from 1953 to 1955.
 By 1955, Daves began working as an attorney, joining the law firm of B. F. Paty, his then-father-in-law.

 Daves entered public office on July 7, 1959, when Florida Governor LeRoy Collins appointed him to the office of Palm Beach County Solicitor, which was being vacated by the resignation of Charles A. Nugent on August 1.
 In 1960, former FBI agent and assistant county solicitor John Hiatt challenged Daves for reelection in the Democratic primary.
 On May 3, Daves defeated Hiatt by a vote of 17,183 to 14,686, and then faced no opposition in the general election.
 Notably, while serving as county solicitor, he filed charges against Richard Paul Pavlick on December 30, 1960.
 Pavlick was accused of plotting an assassination attempt against then-president-elect John F. Kennedy.
 Charges were reduced to a misdemeanor charge for illegally transporting dynamite across state lines after federal judge Emett Clay Choate ruled on December 2, 1963, that Pavlick was legally insane.
-Dave announced on January 2, 1964, that he would not seek another term as county solicitor.
+Daves announced on January 2, 1964, that he would not seek another term as county solicitor.